andrewrobles/Atomic/README.md

 - Deploy an API change: run `netlify deploy` to stage changes then do `netlify deploy --prod` once functionality has been verified

 ### User Stories
-- [ ] Create Habits: I should be able to create new habits
+- [ ] Create Habit: I should be able to create a habit
+- [ ] Delete Habit: I should be able to delete a habit
 - [ ] Loading Screen: I should be able to see a loading screen when the data is being loaded so I know to wait for the data to show up

 ### Authentication